veekibs/veekibs/README.md

-- 👋 Hi, I’m @veekibs!
+- 👋 hi, i'm eve kibaara!
-- 👀 I’m interested in programming and making my own projects.
-- 🌱 I’m currently learning javascript, python, html, css and sql.
-- 💞️ I’m looking to collaborate on ...
+- 👩🏽‍💻 i LOVE turning ideas into interactive web apps + i'm currently exploring front-end and back-end dev using javascript, java, & python
+- 🌱 i’m currently developing my skills in: python, java, & c (and a bit of dabbling in sql!)
-- 📫 How to reach me: kibaaraeve@gmail.com
+- 📫 how to reach me: kibaaraeve@gmail.com

 <!---
 veekibs/veekibs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.